-Room 3: Seven frost ogres normally reside in this room.
+AREA T: Seven frost ogres normally reside in this room.
 Most are off on other errands and only two are here when the characters arrive.
 There is a large winter wolf in here as well.
-The wolf can smell the humans, dwarves, and elves coming long before they arrive thus alerting the two frost ogres to the visitor's presence.
+The wolf can smell the humans, dwarves and elves coming long before they arrive thus alerting the two frost ogres to the presence of some visitors.